 Jump now to issue #2 - The SKRULLS From OUTER SPACE.
-Hark at this amazing piece of 'logic' from JOHNNY STORM as he comes up with a 'cunning plan' for smoking out the Skrull aliens who are impersonating them.
-Reading in The DAILY GLOBE that a new rocket is to be tested, Johnny indulges in an amazing display of brain-power.
+Hark at this amazing piece of 'logic' from JOHNNY STORM as he comes up with a 'cunning plan' for smoking out the four Skrull aliens who are impersonating them.
+Reading in The DAILY GLOBE that a new rocket is to be tested, Johnny indulges in an amazing display of brainpower.
 Are you ready for this?
 "Our four imitators may get confused if one of us tries to sabotage that rocket site!
 They may think it's one of them and reveal themselves!"

 Sure!
 The four aliens who are impersonating the four humans and are likely to be hiding out together in a group of four.
 For the 'plan' to succeed, the alien impersonating Johnny would have to be absent from the group at just the right time, and what are the chances of that happening?
 As a plan it falls far short of even being half-@rsed, but - can you believe it?
 Reed Richards - the greatest mind on Earth, remember - actually approves it.
-(And, astoundingly - to say nothing of pre-posterously - it actually happens that way in the comic.)
+(And, astoundingly - to say nothing of preposterously - it actually happens that way in the comic.)
 Is it only me, or does anyone else think Reed is a bit of a dipstick?

 |Cover art JACK KIRBY & DICK AYERS|

 Issue #3?
 The MIRACLE MAN, greatest hypnotist on the planet, is also the thickest hypnotist on the planet.
 Rather than go to all the bother of hypnotizing everybody so that he can rob jewellery stores and banks and thereby amass a fortune, why not just hypnotize them into thinking he has a wallet full of cash whenever he pops out on his weekly shopping jaunt to Tesco's?
-"Say, miss - can you change this $100 note?", he'd say, waving a piece of Monopoly money in front of the checkout girl's fizzog.
+"Say, miss - can you change this $100 note" he'd say, waving a piece of Monopoly money in front of the checkout girl's fizzog.
 It always works for me.

-One can multiply examples of this kind a thousandfold with the application of a little thought when reading these bygone classics of yesteryear.
-However, perhaps I'm being a little harsh.
+One can multiply examples of this kind a thousand-fold with just the application of a little thought when reading these bygone classics of yesteryear.
+However, perhaps I'm being a little bit harsh.
 These stories were intended to be read by undemanding kids who were only interested in action, adventure and excitement - logic was never part of the package and it hardly seemed to matter as long as the story thrilled and entertained its young readership.